ps-tuebingen-courses/pl1-lecture-notes/src/22-modular-interpreters/modular-interpreters.md

 However, the monadic code is more abstract (and hence more reusable) because it is not coupled to the concrete `M`.

+### State Monad

-This is the interface and standard implementation for the state monad:
+This is the interface and standard implementation for the State monad:

 ```scala mdoc
 trait StateMonad extends Monad {